California Adoption Laws

 If you’re a prospective adoptive parent, the adoption process can be intimidating at first.
 In order for you to better understand what will happen to your family as you attempt to grow, we’ve compiled a list of adoption laws in California to be familiar with.

 However, please note that this article is not intended as legal advice.
-Consult an attorney if you have immediate legal concerns about your adoption, or call 1-800-ADOPTION to learn more about your state’s adoption laws and requirements.
+Always consult an attorney if you have immediate legal concerns about your adoption.

 Who can adopt a child in California?